shsagir/play-area-sync/docs/install-laravel-5.md

 ### Sending mail

 You can not use [sendmail](quirks#toc-mailing) on fortrabbit but Laravel provides a API over the popular SwiftMailer library.
 The mail configuration file is `app/config/mail.php`, and contains options allowing you to change your SMTP host, port, and credentials, as well as set a global form address for all messages delivered by the library.

+## Add an existing project

+If you already have a local Laravel installation,